TXOG/inc-vault/README.md

 If you find any bugs or potential vulnerabilities please create an [issue](https://github.com/TXOG/inc-vault/issues) in this repo

+## Install

+### Windows

+- Go to releases tab and select most recent release
+- Download installer
+- Run installer

+### Linux

+- Run command in terminal `git clone https://github.com/TXOG/inc-vault.git ; cd inc-vault ; bash pip-installs.sh ; bash add_to_bashrc.sh ; echo "installed, type inc-vault from anywhere to launch the app"`
+- Run the app by typing `inc-vault` from any path

+(Note that if the above script was ran with sudo, you must re-run the command ``bash pip-installs.sh`` without sudo, in order to be able to use IncVault without sudo)

+### Mac

+Coming soon

 ## Commands

 Currently there are 12 commands.
 Type these commands into the interface to use them:
 - add
+- backup
 - close
 - delaccount
 - exit